-- The bill is bipartisan in both chambers. - This bill has the support of a growing list of disability and medical organizations. - 40 states have passed state-level legislation prohibiting discrimination based solely on disability in the organ transplant system. - The bill is named after Charlotte Woodward, an advocate with Down syndrome who received a life-saving heart transplant over a decade ago.
+• This bill has the support of a growing list of disability and medical organizations.

+• 40 states have passed state-level legislation prohibiting discrimination based solely on disability in the organ transplant system.

+• The bill is named after Charlotte Woodward, an advocate with Down syndrome who received a life-saving heart transplant over a decade ago.